 Changing the Temperature Sensing Unit on Heated Hose

-The equipment used today for spraying plural component urethane foam and coatings provide the means to preheat the A and R chemicals, pressurize the chemical to the manufacturer’s recommended PSI and deliver that conditioned and heated chemical to the gun via a heated hose.
+EL-51A-4-2TThe equipment used today for spraying plural component urethane foam and coatings provide the means to preheat the A and R chemicals, pressurize the chemical to the manufacturer’s recommended PSI and deliver that conditioned and heated chemical to the gun via a heated hose.
 Most units today utilize a system which provides automatic hose heat.
 The proportioners are equipped with a controller which receives a signal from a temperature sensing unit.
 The signal indicates the temperature of the chemical in the hose from a remote distance from the proportioner and ideally just before the gun.

 Keep Your Material Warm

 Having warm material is very important for spray foaming, however, it is easy to think a few degrees won’t make a difference.
-It is important for the health of your equipment and the quality of your work to wait for those few extra degrees to get you the best quality!
+It is important for the health of your equipment and the quality of your work to wait for those few extra degrees to get you the best quality

 Remember to always warm up material to the manufacturers recommended temperature to get the best spray!